madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 valid_??(User,Hash), password_??(User,Pass), hash_+?(Pass,Hash).
 ```

-These are the two of three well-moded orderings found through brute-force search
+These are the two of the three well-moded orderings found through brute-force
-in [naïve solution](#naïve-solution) described above.
-Compared to that solution,
+search in the [naïve solution](#naïve-solution) described above.
+The ordering
-we are missing one valid ordering.
-The ordering we miss have
-`valid_??(User,Hash)` at the end of the body.
-Greedy scheduling prevents us to
+we miss has `valid_??(User,Hash)` at the end of the body.
+Greedy scheduling
-discover this ordering.
+prevents us from discovering this ordering.

 This raises the question **"are there cases in which we discard the only safe
 ordering?"** The answer is no. If there is at least one safe ordering that can